 “In this moment of unrest, violence and anger,” Warnock wrote, “we must remember the words of Dr. King.
 ‘Darkness cannot drive out darkness: only light can do that.
 Hate cannot drive out hate: only love can do that.’
 Let each of us try to be a light to see our country out of this dark moment.”

-Civil rights attorneys and activists said they believed if Black protesters had stormed the U.S. Capitol, the consequences would have been immediate and deadly.
+Civil rights attorneys and activists said they believed if Black protestors had stormed the U.S. Capitol, the consequences would have been immediate and deadly.

 DeRay Mckesson, a leading voice of the Black Lives Matter movement and co-founder of Campaign Zero, a police reform effort, said, “Black and brown people have been shot and arrested for far less.”